KIN-Kinesiology

 Completion of indepth research in the field of kinesiology.

-This course involves the development of thesis or research project presentation.
+This capstone course involves the completion of a research project and presentation.